opral/monorepo/documentation/getting-started.md

 ## Using the CLI

-First, open your repository folder and execute the inlang CLI on the root level:
+Open your repository and execute the inlang CLI on the root level:

 ```sh
 inlang config init